Fast Track Development Program for Far UVC LEDs for Safe Germicidal Illumination

 The COVID-19 pandemic is a stark reminder of the ongoing challenge of emerging and re-emerging infectious pathogens and the need to develop countermeasures.
 Developing a safe and effective vaccine against the virus that causes COVID-19 may take over a year and will not provide protection against future viruses.
 SSLEEC’s technology is a solution to curtail the spread of not only the virus that causes COVID-19, but also future super-viruses, as well as more familiar viruses like influenza and measles.

 Far-UVC LEDs (222nm) in germicidal UV(GUV) illumination systems will greatly reduce the spread of biological pathogens – including COVID-19 – in public spaces, water systems, HVAC, aircraft, and ships in a manner safer than existing GUV systems.
 However, no commercial source of Far UVC (222nm) LEDs exist today, and lamps with similar outcomes are expensive and fragile.
 With wider use, Far UVC LEDs are likely to help slow the spread of coronavirus and reduce the need for physical distancing.
+In addition, UV Laser Diodes of 340-360 nm with 20 mW continuous wave (CW) output power will be developed as optical sources for biological sensing.
 For the past 20 years, UC Santa Barbara has been the leading university in the United States in developing new LEDs, as measured by peer-reviewed publications.
 UC Santa Barbara leads the way toward a commercial source of this technology.